awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

    If you see a hyphen \(\-\) in the Slot column, the corresponding interface isn't connected\.

-1. Follow [Configure AWS IoT Greengrass on AWS IoT](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html) to create a Greengrass group and download the security resources and configuration file; for example, `c6973960cc-setup.tar.gz`\.

-   This compressed file contains the core device certificate and cryptographic keys that enable secure communications between AWS IoT Core and the `config.json` file that contains configuration information specific to your Greengrass core\.
-This information includes the location of certificate files and the AWS IoT Core endpoint\.
+1. Follow [Installing the AWS IoT Greengrass Core software](module2.md) to create an AWS IoT thing, a Greengrass group, security resources that enable secure communications with AWS IoT, and the AWS IoT Greengrass Core software configuration file\.
+The configuration file, `config.json`, contains configuration specific to your Greengrass core, such as the location of certificate files and the AWS IoT device data endpoint\.
 **Note**
-If you downloaded the file to a different device, follow the first two steps in [Start AWS IoT Greengrass on the core device](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-device-start.html) to transfer the files to the AWS IoT Greengrass core device\.
+If you downloaded the file to a different device, follow this [step](start-greengrass.md#transfer-files-to-device) to transfer the files to the AWS IoT Greengrass core device\.

-1. For the AWS IoT Greengrass snap, make sure that you update the [config\.json](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html#config-json) file, as shown in the following:
+1. For the AWS IoT Greengrass snap, make sure that you update the [config\.json](gg-core.md#config-json) file, as shown in the following:
-   + Replace *hash* with the 10\-digit hash number that is used for your security resources and configuration file names\.
-   + Run the `tar -xzf hash-setup.tar.gz -C my-certs/` command to decompress the `hash-setup.tar.gz` file\.
+   + Replace each instance of *certificateId* with the certificate ID in the name of the certificate and key files\.
+   + If you downloaded a different Amazon root CA certificate than Amazon Root CA 1, replace each instance of *AmazonRootCA1\.pem* with the name of the Amazon root CA file\.

    ```
    {